 Post Author: Rev. Ashley Updegraff

-Reverend Ashley Updegraff is an ordained pastor in the ELCA, and currently serves a congregation in the Minneapolis area.
-She knows that life is messy (take her for a cup of coffee and ask her how!), but she also knows that God shows up in the mess.
-Reminding herself and others of that is her full-time job.
+Rev. Ashley Updegraff is an ordained pastor in the ELCA, and currently serves a congregation in the Minneapolis area.
+She knows that life is messy, but she also knows that God shows up in the mess.
+Reminding herself and others of this truth is her full-time job.
 She also mothers her big blended family, loves adventures with her husband, Aaron, and reads whenever she can.
 She writes at flailingintodancing.wordpress.com.

 Used with permission